 Popular games are also on show with Magical Robot, Monopoly, Blow Football, Table Tennis, Risk Cluedo, Railroader Mousie Mousie, Escalado and Totopoly; not to mention the TV related games such as: Supercar, Thunderbirds and Watch with Mother, and there are construction toys too – Meccano from the 50s and LEGO from the early 60s.

-Entrance to the exhibition is included within the normal ticket price to Beale Park which is open daily from 10am to 5pm.
+Entrance to the exhibition is included within the normal ticket price to Beale Wildlife Park which is open daily from 10.00am to 5.00pm (Low Season) or 10.00am to 6.00pm (High Season).